csiro-data-school/python/_episodes/09-lists.md

 *   Use `[]` on its own to represent a list that doesn't contain any values.
     *   "The zero of lists."
-*   Helpful as a starting point for collecting values (which we will see in future chapters).
+*   Helpful as a starting point for collecting values, like an empty container.
+    (this is will be very useful in future chapters).

 ## Lists may contain values of different types